infiniteloop22/Regression-and-Classification-Diabetes-Dataset/README.md

 ## How to Run
 1. Clone the repo
-2. `pip install numpy pandas matplotlib scikit-learn`
+2. `pip install -r requirements.txt`
 3. Place `diabetes.csv` in the working directory
-4. Run the notebook (or the relevant cells)
+4. Run the notebook

 ## Tech Stack
 Python, NumPy, Pandas, Matplotlib (scikit-learn only for train_test_split)